Indiana Teen Suspended For Shirt Protesting Racism, Sexism, & Homophobia

 The parents made the decision to take their daughter home after having what they considered to be an “unproductive” meeting with the principal of the school.

-The following day, just shy of 100 students in the 7th and 8th grade had a silent protect in the common area of the school in support of the t-shirt.
+The following day, just shy of 100 students in the 7th and 8th grade had a silent protest in the common area of the school in support of the T-shirt.

 While the district did not return Yahoo Lifestyle’s request for a comment, Superintendent Bill Briscoe did issue a statement to WKYC.